 Talk with your solicitor before you decide to accept any monies or interim payment from any third party involved.

 Final note

 We hope that you have found this guide helpful.
-It will be regularly updated.
-For any recent updates relating to this guide and to read "Testimonials" visit our website www.parcroadsafety.ie
+It will be regularly updated by PARC Road Safety Group.

 Please tell us if there is anything you would like included or further clarified.